MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enable-offline-updates-for-windows-embedded-8-1-handheld-devices-to-windows-10.md

 Define the baseline update set that will be applied to other devices.
 Use a device that is running the most recent image as the test device.

-Trigger the device to check for updates either manually or using System Center Configuration Manager.
+Trigger the device to check for updates either manually or using Microsoft Endpoint Configuration Manager.

 **Manually**